 Pleural mesothelioma is a complex and rare cancer.
-This is why life expectancy often depends on whether patients are treated at a specialized cancer center where they have access to the best mesothelioma specialists.
+This is why life expectancy often depends on whether a person is treated at a specialized cancer center where they have access to the best mesothelioma specialists.

-No doctor can guarantee an effective treatment plan for pleural mesothelioma, but seeing a team of specialists will at least give you a fighting chance.
+While no doctor can guarantee effective treatment for pleural mesothelioma, seeing a team of specialists gives you the best chance of longer survival.

-Although many of the best centers for pleural mesothelioma are clustered in the Northeast, but there are excellent mesothelioma treatment facilities in other areas of the country as well.
+Many of the best pleural mesothelioma centers are in the Northeast, but there are excellent mesothelioma treatment facilities in other areas of the country as well.

 The International Mesothelioma Program develops cutting-edge treatment strategies and provides support for patients and their families.
 The program is the largest of its kind, with about 180 patients and more than 300 consultations each year.

 The mesothelioma specialists at Brigham and Women’s Hospital contribute to collaborative research studies and clinical trials.

 Research topics include novel targeted cancer treatments, biomarkers for a more accurate diagnosis, reducing morbidities and recovery time after surgery, and improving patient quality of life.